1. Preparations

 SND’s services allow you to share digital data from various research disciplines.
 This means that the research data can be anything from survey data to biological sample data, as long as the material is used for scientific analysis.

 It’s important that the data you choose to share are structured and documented in a way that is intuitive to understand for others.
 The data should also have a file format that is either open and/or commonly used in your field of research.
-You can read more about how to organise and document data on our pages about data management.
+You can read more about how to organize and document data on our pages about data management.
 We have also compiled a guide for choosing a file format.

 If you’re going to make data from a research project accessible elsewhere, you can still describe them with SND so that they become visible and searchable in the SND catalogue.
 These data will need a PID, or persistent identifier, a long-lasting reference to a landing page where the data are described and where there is information about how to access the data.
 Here you can read more about choosing a level of accessibility.